LeiaReid/funding/README.md

 Despite its wordiness, the calculation in principle is simple.

 The formula is named after its creator Joel Barnett, who devised it in 1978 while Chief Secretary to the Treasury, as a short-term solution to minor cabinet disputes in the runup to planned political devolution in 1979.

 Despite its failure, the formula was retained to aid additional administrative devolution in the Conservative governments of 1979 to 1997 under prime ministers Margaret Thatcher and John Major.
 It lived on during Labour governments led by Tony Blair and Gordon Brown, and then the coalition government with David Cameron.

 HM’s Treasury has no plans to scrap the “longstanding” formula, citing the Formula is not used to determine the total budgets of the devolved administrations, and it’s reliable transparency, “in that it uses readily available data to calculate the changes in the devolved administrations budgets and this has contributed to its longevity.”

 Since the Barnett formula is only a convention, it has "no legal standing or democratic justification" so the Treasury could change it.
-In recent years, Barnett himself has called it a "terrible mistake".
+In 2014, shortly before his death in November, Barnett called it a "terrible mistake".

 In 2009, the House of Lords Select Committee on the Barnett Formula concluded that "the Barnett Formula should no longer be used to determine annual increases in the block grant for the United Kingdom's devolved administrations...
 A new system which allocates resources to the devolved administrations based on an explicit assessment of their relative needs should be introduced."
 “It’s actually very straightforward which is part of the reason why it’s lasted for so long.
 People think of it as oh it’s just something in the treasury they have all of these people working on you know typing complex numbers, no it’s actually very straightforward.” said Dr Ed Poole, expert in territorial policy and lecturer at Cardiff University, “It has come a very long way.”